Your Kitchen Lab

 Jump to Recipe

-There’s something magical about these sourdough cookies.
+There’s something special about these sourdough cookies.
 I’ve made them more times than I can count, and they always disappear faster than I’d like to admit.
 Whether I serve them to friends or family, or just sneak a few for myself, they never disappoint.

 These cookies are rich, chewy, packed with chocolate, and made with sourdough starter, which adds a lovely depth of flavor and makes them a bit easier to digest.
 And even though there’s no long fermentation involved, resting the dough in the fridge brings out the best in them.
 You can rest the dough for as little as 2 hours or as long as 24, whatever fits your schedule.